Topic

 If you want to have your notification calls made through Everbridge Suite show up with a text caller ID, then first determine what the caller ID that you are using for your voice calls is.
 You can find out this information by going to Organization Settings > Notifications > Sender Information > Sender Caller ID.
 The Sender Caller ID should be a number that is owned/procured by your organization through your local telephone carrier.
 Next, you'll need to determine what local telephone carrier you procured this number from (Verizon, AT&T, etc.) and contact them to inquire about registering the number with a desired business name or custom text.

-If the voice phone numbers are provided and managed by Everbridge (for example, Audio Bulletin Board or other Everbridge-managed voice numbers), Everbridge can submit the desired alphanumeric caller name (CNAM) to the terminating carriers on your behalf and confirm when carriers have configured it for those numbers.
+If the voice phone numbers are provided and managed by Everbridge (for example, Audio Bulletin Board (ABB), Premium Audio Bulletin Board (PABB), or other Everbridge-managed voice numbers), Everbridge can submit the desired alphanumeric caller name (CNAM) to the terminating carriers on your behalf and confirm when carriers have configured it for those numbers.
 Everbridge can also review proposed caller ID names in advance and advise whether they are likely to be accepted by carriers.
+In the U.S., Everbridge currently uses third-party voice providers (for example, TATA and Twilio) to deliver outbound notification calls; CNAM registration for Everbridge-provided numbers is handled through these vendors.

-When registering a Caller ID name (CNAM), be aware of these requirements:
+When registering a Caller ID name (CNAM), be aware of these requirements and limitations:

-• The name must be between 2 and 15 characters long
+The name must be between 2 and 15 characters long (spaces count toward the limit)

-• Only ASCII characters (A-Z, 0-9, spaces, and select punctuation) are allowed
+Only ASCII characters (A–Z, 0–9, spaces, and select punctuation such as periods and commas, depending on carrier) are allowed

-• The name will be converted to uppercase
+The name will be converted to uppercase when displayed

-• No marketing terms, profanity, or misleading terms are permitted
+No marketing terms, profanity, or misleading terms are permitted, and the value cannot be a phone number

 Note that CNAM is static and associated with your number through a national CNAM database (Line Information Database, or LIDB), and this registration applies only to U.S. domestic calls.